xpol/dont-starve-durability-tweaks/README.md

-# Tweaks Durabilities
+# Durability Tweaks

 ## About

 This is a mod for Don't Starve (DS/RoG/Sw) tweaks durabilities or make them infinite.

-For more information please go to mod configuration page in game.
+For more information please go to mod configuration screen in game (Mods -> Durability Tweaks -> Configure Mod).

 ## What's news